*My tickets were provided free of charge, however, all opinions are my own as always

-One of the main talking points was this years Show Home – The Rotating Home.
-The small and elegant home, as seen on the Channel 4 show Amazing Spaces, is four rooms in one that rotates to create a minimalistic and revolutionary home.
-We’d just missed the live demonstration but the audience seemed to be super impressed with what they had witnessed.
+One of the main talking points of the event was The Rotating Home.
+The small and elegant home, as seen on the Channel 4 show Amazing Spaces, consists of four rooms in one that rotate to create a minimalistic and revolutionary home.

 My personal favourite spot was the Ideal Roomsets.
-Last year, these were Roald Dahl themed to commemorate the late authors 100th birthday.
-This time, these sets were showcasing the work of four independent designers; No 4 Design Studio, Little Mill House, Briony Branson and Debra Caroll Interiors to style in their own unique way.
+The sets were showcasing the work of four independent designers; No 4 Design Studio, Little Mill House, Briony Branson and Debra Caroll Interiors to style in their own unique way.
 Now it goes without saying that all four of them were awesome and bursting with personality, however, I found myself drawn to one in particular.

 Being a big fan of vintage kitsch, the You Make Me Blush by Carol Booth at No4 Design studio room was my preferred choice (closely followed by the Rustic Tropical Dining Room by Natalie Lockwood at Little Mill House) It featured the most perfect flamingo wallpaper, soft hues of blush pinks, greys and golds and cosy textures- a

 hipster blogger paradise!
-I now have the wallpaper, lamps, sofa – oh ok, so ALL of it – earmarked for our own future home (I gave up on our current one after my child and cats destroyed my beautiful grey sofas after about six months of me purchasing them).
+I now have the wallpaper, lamps, sofa – oh ok, so ALL of it – earmarked for our own home.

 Wandering into the brand new Eat & Drink Festival, the first thing we spotted was a Pimms bar, shaped as a giant polka-dot teapot.
 Sold!
 Just across the way was a Captian Morgan Rum Ship and at this point, I did wonder if I’d finally managed to dream up my very own fantasy food festival…